aarnithN/IMDB_Review_Sentiment_Analysis/README.md

 This project uses NLP techniques such as tokenization and stemming to classify IMDB movie reviews as positive or negative based on each review's content.

 ## Dataset
-- Public IMDB Dataset consisting of 50K movie reviews on Kaggle.
+- Public IMDB Dataset consisting of 50K movie reviews available on Kaggle.

 ## Files
 - imdb-review-sentiment-analysis.ipynb --> full code